United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 ### Signals tab
 The `Signals` tab is split into 2 / 3 "rows", depending on whether any stratas were chosen in the `Input` tab.
 The first row belongs to the visualisations of the respective stratas chosen.
 The second row to a timeseries / epicurve, depicting the signal detection in the number of weeks specified in the `Input` tab.
 The third and final row display a signal detection table, which provides information on the alarms found in both the entirety of the (filtered) dataset as well as per stratification parameter.

+#### Stratification visualisation
+When one of the strata about regions (state, county or community) is selected in the `Input` tab the app tries to provide a map visualisation.
+This currently only works if there are NUTS codes provided in the data using the corresponding _id columns (i.e. county_id) and these NUTS ids all match the shapefile which is used in the app.
+When your data has cases with missing region (NA or unknown) during the signal detection timeperiod a map with additional text is shown which gives you information about these cases with missing region.
+In case you did not provide NUTS ids or some NUTS ids are not matching no map visualisation is currently possible and you will see a table with the results instead of a map.

 ### Report tab
 The `Report` tab is the final destination in the SignalDetectionTool Shiny app.
 Here, it is possible to produce and download a report, using the different parameter selections, filtering choices and stratifications chosen in the `Input` tab.
 Thus, you can customise exactly how you want your report.